ruen/gear-admin/site/content/_index.md

 scale:
   heading: " Easy to scale"
   text: >-
-    Conventional methods of launching dApps on the Polkadot ecosystem require developers to either launch on a pre-existing parachain, or successfully become a parachain themselves.
+    <p>Conventional methods of launching dApps on the Polkadot ecosystem require
+    developers to either launch on a pre-existing parachain, or successfully become a parachain themselves.
 The difficulty with becoming a Polkadot parachain is that there is an extremely high entry cost, as thousands of projects are competing against each other to win one of a limited number of slots.
-On top of that deploying as a parachain can be very time consuming, and in some cases it can even take up to a year!
+On top of that deploying as a parachain can be very time consuming, and in some cases it can even take up to a year!</p>

     However by deploying with Gear, developers can launch their dApps easily & efficiently and enter the highly interoperable Polkadot ecosystem without having to win an auction or become a parachain.
 This means that developers can launch on the powerful Polkadot network without the significant financial and time expenses that are normally required.